Placerville Wrongful Death Lawyer

-- The loss of parental duties is recoverable, such as guidance, training, and care as a parent.
+- The loss of parental duties, such as guidance, training, and care as a parent, is recoverable.

 - Medical expenses can be recovered if the decedent lived for a time before dying.
-Survival actions include the pain and suffering the individual suffered as well as their lost earnings.
+Survival actions include the pain and suffering the individual suffered and their lost earnings.
 An attorney better explains this action to understand whether a wrongful death claim or survival action might result in the family's best outcome.

 - Punitive damages are awarded above the economic and noneconomic losses.
-These types of damages are rarely awarded and generally as a result of an intentional act.
-Deaths caused by a drunk driver can fall into this category.
+These damages are rarely awarded and generally result from an intentional act, and deaths caused by drunk drivers can fall into this category.